Kromma Muen Thepphiphit: Confinement in Tenasserim

-Since the sixteenth century, Western powers the Portuguese and later the Dutch had taken control of all coastal lowlands of Ceylon, driving the indigenous power to the mountainous inland.
-After Kirti Sri Rajasinha of Kandy had averted the assassination attempt upon himself in 1760, in the same year, the Sinhalese people on the coastal lowlands under Dutch rule rebelled against the Dutch governor Jan Schreuder of Ceylon.
+Since the sixteenth century, Western powers the Portuguese and later the Dutch had taken control of all coastal lowlands of Sri Lanka, driving the indigenous power to the mountainous inland.
+After Kirti Sri Rajasinha of Kandy had averted the assassination attempt upon himself in 1760, in the same year, the Sinhalese people on the coastal lowlands under Dutch rule rebelled against the Dutch governor Jan Schreuder.
 Next year, in 1761, King Kirti Sri Rajasinha of Kandy took this opportunity to invade and conquer the coastal lowlands from Dutch Ceylon.
 Facing internal unrest and external incursion, Jan Schreuder was replaced as governor by Lubbert Jan van Eck in 1762.

-One of the sons of Thepphiphit died during his journey from Ceylon back to Siam.
+One of the sons of Thepphiphit died during his journey from Sri Lanka back to Siam.
 Thepphiphit and his family returned to Siam at the Siamese port of Mergui in Tenasserim in 1762.
 King Ekkathat of Ayutthaya was shocked and furious at the return of Thepphiphit.
 Ekkathat sent a royal intendant to impose confinement on Thepphiphit at Tenasserim, not allowing Thepphiphit to return to Ayutthaya.
 Meanwhile, two sons of Thepphiphit were sent to live with Uthumphon the temple king at Wat Pradu temple in Ayutthaya as political hostages.
 His wife and daughter were also sent to Ayutthaya.

 Lubbert Jan van Eck the Dutch governor of Ceylon, in his wars against King Kirti Sri Rajasinha of Kandy, decided that he needed a competing candidate against Kirti Sri Rajasinha to the throne of Kandy.
-In 1762, Van Eck sent his delegate Marten Huysvoorn to Ayutthaya to ask the Siamese king Ekkathat to allow Thepphiphit or any of his sons to return to Ceylon as a competing claimant against Kirti Sri Rajasinha.
+In 1762, Van Eck sent his delegate Marten Huysvoorn to Ayutthaya to ask the Siamese king Ekkathat to allow Thepphiphit or any of his sons to return to Sri Lanka as a competing claimant against Kirti Sri Rajasinha.
 The Dutch, however, did not know about political enmity between the half-brothers Ekkathat and Thepphiphit.
 The idea that Ekkathat's renegade half-brother and political enemy becoming a sovereign king of a foreign kingdom was unthinkable.
 Ekkathat did not allow any royal audiences with Huysvoorn.
 There were even rumors that the Dutch would soon attack Ayutthaya to put Thepphiphit on the Siamese throne, while Thepphiphit was still being grounded in Tenasserim.
 After many failed lobbies, Huysvoorn eventually left Ayutthaya empty-handed.

 Van Eck did not give up.
 In 1764, Van Eck the Dutch governor of Ceylon sent Willem van Damast Limberger to directly search for Thepphiphit in Tenasserim, where Thepphiphit had been grounded but the Dutch mission failed to meet with Thepphiphit.